Cisco: An Undervalued Dividend Stock Jewel

 The market is not really liking Cisco due to revenue declines and tepid growth outlooks.
 The company's still low valuation (it only trades at 18 times earnings), stellar dividend growth and its war chest of cash does little to ignite confidence in the company's future and end the stock's flat performance.

-Although a tax reform under the Trump administration gets more and more unlikely, such a move which would allow Cisco to repatriate its overseas cash should reward shareholders accordingly through a combination of dividends and buybacks.
+Although a tax reform under the Trump administration gets more and more unlikely, such a move, which would allow Cisco to repatriate its overseas cash, should reward shareholders accordingly through a combination of dividends and buybacks.

 Regardless of whether this happens, the company's product portfolio and the services it is offering is and remains in demand and only expected to increase the more connected and intertwined the world is going to be.
 Once the company's business transformation is complete and the market starts to fully appreciate Cisco's enormous growth in deferred revenues, latest by then, Cisco's stock will start trading at higher multiples.

 Investors should closely monitor how deferred revenues are developing and how Cisco's M&A activities are performing when Cisco reports earnings next week.
-Reported top-line figures will show a decline in revenues but the actual growth can only be found below the surface.
+Reported top line figures will show a decline in revenues but the actual growth can only be found below the surface.

-Right now Cisco offers a stable, growing and very solid dividend for long-term oriented dividend investors and offers an attractive valuation to get into in the mid of a market trading at all-time high and 25x earnings.
+Right now, Cisco offers a stable, growing and very solid dividend for long-term-oriented dividend investors and offers an attractive valuation to get into in the middle of a market trading at all-time highs and 25x earnings.

 What's your opinion on Cisco?
 Are you holding it into earnings?

 If you like this content and want to read more about this and other dividend-related topics, please hit the "Follow" button on top of the screen and you will be notified of new releases.
-If you do not like it, I'd be happy to find out more as I am here for learning as well :)
+If you do not like it, I'd be happy to find out more as I am here for learning as well.

 Disclosure: I am/we are long CSCO, MSFT, TEAM.